July 23, 2006

 Dear friends,

-Many of us recognize the importance of the Internet as the new battleground for Israel's image.
-It's time to do it better, and coordinate our on-line efforts on behalf of Israel.
+and coordinate our on-line efforts on behalf of Israel.
 An Israeli software company have developed a free, safe and useful tool for us - the Internet Megaphone.

 Please go to www.giyus.org, download the Megaphone, and you will receive daily updates with instant links to important internet polls, problematic articles that require a talk back, etc.